DavidHuie/quartz/README.md

 ## Preparing a Quartz RPC server in Go

-Instead of integrating Quartz into an existing Go application, it is recommended to create a new `go run`-able file that explicitly defines the structs that should be available to Ruby.
+Instead of integrating Quartz into an existing Go application, it is recommended to create a new program that explicitly defines the structs that should be available to Ruby.